rsando06/election-analysis/README.md

 This analysis was interesting to do for the simple reason that it helped me understand that indentation within Python is very important.
 It took me quite some time to realize that there were lines not working correctly due to something as simple as indentation and proper punctuation.

 ## Challenge Summary
-THe winner of the election was Diana DeGette.
+The winner of the election was Diana DeGette.
 The code for this analysis helped me better understand how to read and write information to files outside of itself.
+This script can be modified to be used in other elections by changing what .csv file is read and where it is written to.